LinusCDE/chessmarkable/README.md

 2. Clicking it and moving the finger onto the square to move it there on release

 The second method has the advantage that it doesn't highlight the chess piece or shows the possible moves.

+## FEN

+When running the Game with the enviroment variable `RUST_LOG` set to `debug`, the [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) of a board will be output on each move.
+This is useful for debugging but also for manually saving a game state or resuming it elsewhere since this notation should be compatible with other chess programs/engines.

+The reverse can also be done.
+Running chessmarkable with `-i` set to a FEN, will start any game with the supplied board.
+That way a game can be resumed or debugging a edge case speed up.

 ## Installation